-On the request of the superintendent, or when it comes to the attention of the school attendance officer or other appropriate officer of the district, the designated officer must investigate any case of supposed truancy within the district and must warn the child, if found truant, and the child's parent in writing of the legal consequences of being a "habitual" truant.
+On the request of the superintendent, or when it comes to the attention of the school attendance officer or other appropriate officer of the District, the designated officer must investigate any case of supposed truancy within the District and must warn the child, if found truant, and notify the child's parent in writing of the legal consequences of being a "habitual" truant.
+The written notice may be delivered by regular mail with a certificate of mailing, or other form of delivery with proof of delivery, including electronic delivery and electronic proof of delivery.